safe-global/safe-docs/safe-apps/get-started.md

 ## UI Kit

-If you are creating your Safe App from scratch, we provide a reusable react components package to build Safe Apps with a near-native look while enabling developers to use their branding in the Safe Apps.
+Safe offers a react components package if you are creating your Safe App from scratch.
+This helps with a near-native look while enabling developers to use their branding in the Safe Apps.

 * [Check all available components in the storybook](https://components.safe.global)
 * [Check UI Kit repository](https://github.com/safe-global/safe-react-components)

 ## Example app

-This [tutorial](https://github.com/gnosis/safe-apps-sdk/tree/master/guides/drain-safe-app) will build a Safe App that enables us to migrate all the assets from Safe to any other wallet in a single transaction.
+This [tutorial](https://github.com/gnosis/safe-apps-sdk/tree/master/guides/drain-safe-app) will build a Safe App that enables migrating all the assets from Safe to any other wallet in a single transaction.
 You will also learn about smart contract wallets, multi-signature transaction flow, and batched transactions.